gigaBrane/Pong-ai-browser/README.md

 Following training using NEAT algorithms, the AI plays pong to a high standard.

-For the purposes of my portfolio I connected the AI to a JS browser.
+For the purposes of my portfolio I connected the AI to a JS frontend.